 A senior project, normally a major research paper.
 Students in this course will be asked to complete one or more assessment exercises.
-Required of all history and political science majors.
-Prerequisites: Senior standing, History and Political Science major or History or Political Science minor.
+Required of all history majors.
+Prerequisites: Senior standing, History major or History or Political Science minor.

 JOURNALISM (JOUR)